An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Conclusion

-We conclude with one question.
-A digraph $D$ is an \emph{out-tree} if $D$ is an oriented tree with only one vertex of indegree zero (called the root).
+We conclude with one explicit question.
+A digraph $D$ is an \emph{out-tree} if $D$ is an oriented tree (an undirected tree with orientations on edges) with only one vertex of indegree zero (called the root).
 The vertices of out-degree zero are called leaves of $D$.
 The \emph{Min Leaf Out-Branching} problem asks for a given digraph $D$ and an integer $\ell$, whether there is a spanning out-tree of $D$ with at most $\ell$ leaves.
 This problem generalizes \textsc{Hamiltonian Path} (and also \textsc{Hamiltonian Cycle}) by taking $\ell=1$.
-Ganian, Hlin{\v{e}}n{\'y}, and Obdr{\v{z}}{\'a}lek~\cite{GanianHO11} showed that there is an $n^{2^{O(k)}}$ time algorithm for solving \textsc{Min Leaf Out-Branching} problem, when a clique-width $k$-expression of a digraph $D$ is given.
+Ganian, Hlin{\v{e}}n{\'y}, and Obdr{\v{z}}{\'a}lek~\cite{GanianHO11} showed that there is an $n^{2^{O(k)}}$-time algorithm for solving \textsc{Min Leaf Out-Branching} problem, when a clique-width $k$-expression of a digraph $D$ is given.
 We ask whether it is possible to drop down the exponential blow-up from $2^{O(k)}$ to $O(k)$.

+\paragraph{\textbf{Acknowledgement.}} The authors would like to thank the anonymous reviewer for pointing out the previous mistake on red-blue Eulerian trails for directed graphs and for indicating proper citations.